hwongcom/cppspx/README.md

 Starting this new one because the original author is not active with the development.

+You can use C++ modules with -fPIC during all module compilation

 Direction and Roadmap
 =====================
-* Compatibility with redis and dynamic-cpp module.
-* Redis and dynamic-cpp is still not ready, please join us in discussion on issue tracking... thanks.
+* Making cookies access, please join us in discussion on issue tracking... thanks.

 CPPSP: C++ Server Pages
 =======================